mchung94/pyramid-solver/README.md

   (depth 0 :type (integer 0 100)))
 ```

-**But I got significant memory savings by getting rid of node structures entirely.**  Now nodes are just a list of state fixnum values but with the first element being the depth of the node (as an optimization so pyramid-solver doesn't spend time calculating the length of the list).
+**But I got significant memory savings by getting rid of node structures entirely.**  Now nodes are just a list of states starting with the current state and going back to the initial state, but with the first element being the depth of the node (as an optimization so pyramid-solver doesn't spend time calculating the length of the list).
 To create a new succesor state node given a parent node, you just cons your new state onto the cdr of the parent node (skipping over where the parent node holds its depth), then cons the new depth on top of that.
 The parent node is unaffected by this.

 On any given node:
 - node's depth = (first node)